hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 To put it simply, you will get a fully working terminal inside your browser.
 It's still ssh behind the scenes, with some added steps.
 A huge advantage of this approach is the widespread support of browsers everywhere!
 If your device has a browser, It probably can be used for connecting to your servers as well.
 Looking up online, you can find different applications and libraries providing this service.
-I suggest search WebSSH online and read some about this technology and projects around it.
+I suggest to search WebSSH online and read some about this technology and projects around it.

 ## Introducing Teleport

-[Teleport](https://goteleport.com/) isn't strictly used for web ssh.
+[Teleport](https://goteleport.com/) isn't strictly used for web ssh only.
 It's an open-source project for control and auditing infrastructure.
 Meaning your servers, Kubernetes clusters, running services, databases, and more.
-It has perineum paid tier with 14-day free trial, and a self-managed version with is more than enough for most use-cases.
+It has a paid tier with 14-day free trial, and a self-managed version which is more than enough for most use cases.
-While I'll focus on the ssh part of its capabilities, I advise you to check its docs and learn more about how it does its services and what else you can do with Teleport!
+While I'll focus on the ssh part of its capabilities, I advise you to check its docs and learn more about how it does its services and what else you can do with Teleport?!

 ## Install